donydony2009/ObisidianResearch/Research/ToMove/Their interests.md

 ### Values
 - Respect - recognize other people's thoughts, feelings and backgrounds
 - Integrity - honesty, ethical, trustworthy
-- Accountability - accept full responsability for our decisions, actions
+- Accountability - accept full responsibility for our decisions, actions, and results